grnet/synnefo/docs/quick-install-admin-guide.rst

 ``br1`` will be the default interface for any newly created VMs.

-You can verify that the ganeti cluster is successfully setup,by running on the :ref:`GANETI-MASTER <GANETI_NODES>` (in our case node1):
+You can verify that the ganeti cluster is successfully setup, by running on the :ref:`GANETI-MASTER <GANETI_NODES>` (in our case node1):

 .. code-block:: console